-Its winter and temps have steadily been decreasing, along with snow increasing.
-If you have old windows and notice more cool drafts coming through them, consider replacing them to save on your heating bills and keep you warmer.
+With winter ahead of us and temps steadily decreasing, it’s time to think about how prepared our houses are for cold weather.
+If you have old windows and notice more cool drafts coming through them, consider replacing them to save on your heating bills and keep you and your family warm.

-In today’s blog, we’ll discuss the best windows for cold climates.
+In today’s blog, we’ll discuss the best windows for cold climates based on these categories.

 What Are the Best Residential Windows for Cold Climates?

 There’s no one-size-fits-all choice of windows; however, most experts say low conductive, foam-filled fiberglass and vinyl-frame casement windows (double or triple-glazing) are best.
-Couple it with very low U-factor (window insulation value – capacity of the window to block the transmission of heat), and relatively high solar-gain coefficient (shading ability of the window).
+Couple it with a very low U-factor and a relatively high solar-gain coefficient (SHGC).

 What Are the Best Windows for Mixed Climates?

-If you live in an area that gets cold winters and hot summers, consider double-glazed windows with a proper solar-gain (SHGC) coefficient.
-The window U-value should be the same as cold climates; however, the SHGC value differs according to the side of the house.
-High SHGC glazed must be used with caution on the sun’s facing windows to help with overheating in summer.
+If you live in an area with cold winters and hot summers, consider double-glazed windows with a proper SHGC.
+The window U-value should be the same as in cold climates; however, the SHGC value differs according to the side of the house.
+High SHGC glaze must be used cautiously on the sun’s facing windows to help with overheating in summer.

 Conversely, west and east-side windows should have low SGHC for solar heat gain limits and be small in size.
 Again, these windows can also contribute to overheating in summer.
 Tuning the type of glass for specific walls is vital for energy savings and comfort.
 Let’s talk about the different types of glazing.